Blundellsands & Crosby railway station: History

+In 1852, the station was moved 250 yds north to the south side of the newly built Blundellsands Road which was also crossed via a level crossing.
+This station was constructed from some of the materials from the recently closed Southport Eastbank Street opening on 1 June.

-Blundellsands & Crosby opened in 1848 as an intermediate station on the Liverpool, Crosby and Southport Railway.
-It became part of the Lancashire and Yorkshire Railway (LYR) on 14 June 1855 who took over from the (LCSR).
+In 1850, the LC&SR had been authorised to lease, sell or transfer itself to the L&YR and on 14 June 1855 the L&YR purchased and took over the LC&SR.

+The station was relocated again in 1865 to the north side of Blundellsands Road when it was renamed Blundellsands for Crosby, in November 1865 it was renamed Blundellsands & Crosby.

+The station was extensively rebuilt in 1882.
+There were two platforms with substantial awnings.
+The down side buildings were of brick and stone construction whilst the up side were wooden.

+There was a goods and coal yard situated behind the down platform, it was equipped with a four ton crane. and there were additional sidings on the up side of the line.

 The Lancashire and Yorkshire Railway amalgamated with the London and North Western Railway on 1 January 1922 and in turn was Grouped into the London, Midland and Scottish Railway in 1923.
+Nationalisation followed in 1948.

+The goods yard closed on 6 January 1964.

-Nationalisation followed in 1948 and in 1978 the station became part of the Merseyrail network's Northern Line (operated by British Rail until privatisation in 1995).
+In 1978 the station became part of the Merseyrail network's Northern Line (operated by British Rail until privatised in 1995).

 Facilities

 The station underwent a revamp at a cost of £250,000 in 2009, including the installation of electronic timetables, in July that year.
 The refurbishment included a new toilet with disabled access, changes to the waiting rooms such as automatic doors, CCTV, new flooring, seats, new windows and heating.
 In 2010 a new 101-space car park was constructed on the site of the previous one, including new surfacing, marked bays, lighting and landscaping.
 There is also cycle racks for 30 cycles and secure cycle storage for 74 cycles.